-The only “evidence” that the Commission relied upon in this proceeding are its unsupported assertions that if all pipelines allowed customers to segment capacity, competition would be enhanced.
+The only “evidence” that the Commission relied upon in this proceeding is its unsupported assertion that, if all pipelines allowed customers to segment capacity, competition would be enhanced.
 The Commission failed to produce even one concrete example of where a pipeline’s tariff has inhibited competition.
-Moreover, there is an utter failure by the Commission to recognize the negative effect this policy will have on the operations of numerous pipeline systems especially those where the Commission recognized that segmentation was not appropriate.
-The Commission’s orders are devoid of any evidence that every pipeline’s existing tariff is unjust and unreasonable and more importantly that implementation of the Commission’s policy will be just and reasonable on every pipeline system.
-The reason for this failure of proof is that a generic based long-line segmentation policy is not operationally feasible let alone just and reasonable for every pipeline on the grid.
+Moreover, there is an utter failure by the Commission to recognize the negative effect its new policy will have on the operations of numerous pipeline systems, especially those where the Commission has previously recognized that segmentation was not appropriate.
+The Commission’s orders are devoid of any evidence that every pipeline’s existing tariff is unjust and unreasonable and, more importantly, that implementation of the Commission’s policy will be just and reasonable on every pipeline system.
+The reason for this failure of proof is that a generic based, long-line segmentation policy is not operationally feasible, let alone just and reasonable, for every pipeline on the grid.

 The factual underpinnings of Order No. 637 are based solely upon the Commission’s unsupported assertions that a universal implementation of capacity segmentation will be beneficial.
 The Commission cannot merely impose its preferences upon the industry.
-Rather it must comply with the mandates of the NGA.
-Unfortunately, this Commission has a long history of ignoring section 5 and this Court needs to send another strong message to the Commission that it cannot circumvent its statutory mandates.
+Rather, it must comply with the mandates of the NGA.
+This Court needs to send a strong message to the Commission that it cannot circumvent its statutory mandates.
+[Politically, may not want to be so strong - ?]
 Therefore, this aspect of Order No. 637 must be reversed.

 __.
 The Commission’s Has Attempted To Shift Its Burden Of Proof To The Pipelines.

-In the implementation proceeding, the Commission has placed the burden of proof on the pipelines to defend their currently effective just and reasonable tariff provisions or adopt the Commission’s segmentation policy.
-Through these proceedings the Commission has effectively shifted its section 5 burden of proof to establish that a pipeline’s tariff is unjust and unreasonable to the pipelines who are now required to defend in the first instance that its existing just and reasonable tariff provisions.
+In the implementation proceeding, the Commission has placed the burden of proof on the pipelines to defend their currently effective, just and reasonable tariff provisions or adopt the Commission’s segmentation policy.
+Through the procedures required by it, the Commission has effectively shifted its section 5 burden of proof (to establish that a pipeline’s tariff is unjust and unreasonable) to the pipelines, who are now required to defend, as just and reasonable, their existing tariff provisions.
 The Court must reject the Commission’s attempt to avoid its burden of proof on this important operational issue.

 The clearest example of the Commission’s attempt to shift the burden of proof in this proceeding is found in section 284.7(e) of the Commission’s regulations.
 This regulation requires a pipeline to implement segmentation unless the pipelines can prove that segmentation is not operationally feasible on its system.
-This provision requires the pipeline, not the Commission, to prove that implementing segmentation is unjust and unreasonable on its system.
+This provision requires the pipeline to prove that its existing tariff provisions are just and reasonable, as opposed to the Commission’s proving that the existing tariff provisions are unjust and unreasonable.
 This requirement is clearly inappropriate since is inconsistent with the mandates of section 5(a).

 For the Commission to impose a change on a pipeline’s tariff, it must demonstrate, by substantial record evidence, that the change is just and reasonable.
-Here, the Commission must demonstrate through substantial record evidence that current tariff provisions are unjust and unreasonable and that segmentation is operationally feasible and on each pipeline.
-Simply enacting a regulations that automatically shift the burden of proof to a pipeline to prove that implementing this policy will not jeopardize its firm service, or threaten the operational integrity of their pipeline system does not meet the substantial evidence requirement.
+Here, the Commission must first demonstrate, through substantial record evidence, that current tariff provisions are unjust and unreasonable and then, that segmentation is just and reasonable, if operationally feasible on each pipeline.
+Simply enacting a regulation that automatically shifts the burden of proof to a pipeline to prove that implementing this policy will not jeopardize its firm service, or threaten the operational integrity of its pipeline system, does not meet the substantial evidence requirement.